why EQT Corporation [EQT] is a Good Choice for Investors After New Price Target of $48.19

-EQT Corporation [NYSE: EQT] price plunged by -2.04 percent to reach at -$0.88.
+EQT Corporation [NYSE: EQT] jumped around 1.56 points on Tuesday, while shares priced at $43.77 at the close of the session, up 3.70%.
 The company report on August 24, 2023 at 5:33 AM that BPEA EQT exits Coforge, a multinational Digital IT Solutions & Technology Consulting Services provider.

 BPEA EQT sells its remaining 26.6 percent stake in Coforge, an India-headquartered Digital IT Solutions & Technology Consulting Services provider, through a USD 924m block trade.